HEP-FCC/bib-studies/plotting/README.md

 TODO: fill the list above

-### hits2bw.py
+### hits2highLevelEstimations.py

-`hits2bw.py` reads the per-layer hit histograms produced by `drawhits.py` and converts hit counts or occupancy into an estimated data bandwidth per layer and total bandwidth.
+`hits2highLevelEstimations.py` reads the per-layer and per-cell hit histograms produced by `drawhits.py` and converts hit counts or occupancy into an estimated data bandwidth per layer, total bandwidth, hit rate and occupancy per layer and per cell (cell in semiconductor layers being a sensor module).
 The conversion uses a chosen strategy ("hits" or "occupancy"), a per-hit size (or per-layer sizes) and optional multipliers from an "assumptions" JSON dictionary, together with the detector channel counts